-Green Globes for New Construction Process
+Green Globes Multifamily for New Construction Process

-Green Globes for New Construction (NC) is part of the Green Building Initiative's (GBI) suite of Green Globes programs.
-The Green Globes NC 2021 assessment includes completion and review of the Green Globes NC 2021 Questionnaire as part of a Preliminary Assessment and a Final Assessment.
+Green Globes Multifamily NC is part of the Green Building Initiative's (GBI) suite of Green Globes programs.
+The Green Globes Multifamily NC assessment includes completion and review of the Minimum Requirements Survey plus Green Globes NC 2021 Questionnaire as part of a Preliminary Assessment and a Final Assessment.
 The questionnaire and assessments aid the Integrated Design Process (IDP) team throughout the design process per the unique goals and needs of each individual project.